Travelling front solutions in a spatially heterogeneous reaction-diffusion system: Delay-differential equation for front position dynamics

 \subsection{Formal derivation}

 Before showing the formal derivation, we provide a short overview.
-To derive \eqref{eq:delay_eq}, we mimic the approach for stationary fronts from Section~\ref{ss:stationaryfronts}, writing \eqref{eq:PDE_model_fast_reaction} as the system a "time-dependent spatial dynamics system" (with $U_{TF},V_{TF}$ as in Result~\ref{res:delay_eq})
+To derive \eqref{eq:delay_eq}, we mimic the approach for stationary fronts from Section~\ref{ss:stationaryfronts}, writing \eqref{eq:PDE_model} as a "time-dependent spatial dynamics system" (with $U_{TF},V_{TF}$ as in Result~\ref{res:delay_eq})

 We are interested in the singular limit $\varepsilon=0$, which gives, with $z_R$ as in Result~\ref{res:delay_eq}

 Treating $\hat{\tau} \partial_s V_R$ as an inhomogeneity of the $(v,q)$-system, we find (cf. \eqref{eq:solutionoperator_Veq}) to leading order